Goldenrevolver/ValheimSpearModsAndFriends/CombineSpearAndPolearmSkills/CombineSpearAndPolearmSkills/Package/README.md

-This mod allows you to combine specific weapon skills like spears and polearms, knives and fists, bows and crossbows, retroactively and reversibly.
+This mod allows you to combine specific weapon skills like spears and atgeirs/polearms, bows and crossbows, or knives and fists, retroactively and reversibly.

 It's a part of my spear mod collection
 - [Proper Spears - Forward Facing With Thrust Attacks](https://valheim.thunderstore.io/package/Goldenrevolver/Proper_Spears_Forward_Facing_With_Thrust_Attacks/)